-- > A minimum width of 2.0m but generally 2.5m wide allowing for side by side riding.
+- 1. A minimum width of 2.2m but generally 2.5m wide allowing for side by side riding and walking.
 This makes passing and overtaking easy, and provides sufficient width for novice riders to feel secure.
 The minimum width may be reduced to protect historic features, or for environmental or visual amenity reasons.
-Width also caters for 4wd vehicle access for maintenance purposes. - Maximum prolonged gradient of 4 degrees (1:14) but where length >100m it must be broken with flat recovery sections 10m long minimum at 50-75m spacing's.
-Maximum gradient of 6 degrees (1: 10) for no more than 30m without a flatter recovery section of equal or greater length - > Maximum out-slope cross fall of 3% for straight sections of track. - > Corners shall have a minimum inner radius of 6.0m and in-slope gradient or cross-fall of minimum 6-8% (to be suited to the trail geometry to ensure slip free riding at design speed) except hair pins which must not exceed Typical Detail Sheet R4030\E3\3 of 2.0m - > Minimum structure width of 2.0m clear.
-Clear means between the closest parts of the barriers. - > A clearly sign posted, well defined trail from beginning to end so visitors can easily find their way in both directions and during inclement weather - A compacted, well bound smooth riding surface with suitable camber to provide a pleasurable and easy riding experience.
+Width also caters for 4wd vehicle access for maintenance purposes. - Maximum prolonged gradient of 4 degrees (14:1) but where length >100m it must be broken with flat recovery sections 10m long minimum at 50-75m spacing's.
+Maximum gradient of 6 degrees (10:1) for no more than 30m without a flatter recovery section of equal or greater length - 3.
+Maximum out-slope cross fall of 3% for straight sections of track. - 4.
+Corners shall have a minimum inner radius of 4.0m and in-slope gradient or cross-fall of minimum 5-10% (to be suited to the trail geometry to ensure slip free riding at design speed) except hair pins which must not exceed Typical Detail Sheet R4030\E3\3 of 2.0m - 5.
+Minimum structure width of 2.0m clear.
+Clear means between the closest parts of the barriers. - 6.
+A clearly sign posted, well defined trail from beginning to end so visitors can easily find their way in both directions and during inclement weather - A compacted, well bound smooth riding surface with suitable camber to provide a pleasurable and easy riding experience.
 Riders should never feel they are going to slide off the trail.
-Minimum compacted aggregate depth of 75mm

-- > All water courses to be culverted or bridged - > Areas of significant fall hazard shall be protected with barriers that meet the building code.
-Areas of exposure where there is not a significant hazard may be protected with fencing, bunding, vegetation or signage - > No stiles are to be used.
-All fences are to be crossed using cattle stops/bollards - > A minimum of 10m clear sight distance is to be achieved around corners, or additional warning/speed calming measures may be required to avoid user conflict.
+Minimum compacted aggregate depth of 75mm, with 10mm compacted crusher dust top layer - 8.
+All water courses to be culverted or bridged - 9.
+Areas of significant fall hazard that could result in death or serious harm within 1.5m of the trail edge shall be protected with barriers that meet the building code.
+Areas of exposure where there is not a significant hazard may be protected with fencing, bunding, vegetation or signage - 10.
+No stiles are to be used.
+All fences are to be crossed using cattle stops/bollards - 11.
+A minimum of 10m clear sight distance is to be achieved around corners, or additional warning/speed calming measures may be required to avoid user conflict.